Skip to main content

 2.1 Assign a Sponsor and Custodian

 The sponsorship process allows agencies to assign specific roles and responsibilities for oversight of digital workers.
-The agency’s ICAM governance structure ensures the sponsorship process actions are completed; however, it is up to the individual agencies to define how a sponsor and custodian are assigned.
+The agency’s ICAM governance structure ensures the sponsorship process actions are completed; however, it is up to the individual agencies to define how to assign a sponsor and custodian.

 Table 3.
 Sponsor and Custodian Responsibilities